We’re excited to share our top picks for March Break fun in Toronto!

 Okay, it was kind of crazy we hadn’t seen the tallest tower in the Western Hemisphere with the kids until a few weeks ago, even though the City is just 30 mins away for us.
 So not only was the 1.5 minute ride up the 553 m tower a total (ear-popping) hit, so were the insane cityscape views.
 The kids tried to convince me to do the Edge Walk…um no way, no how, seeing how a few steps on the bottomless glass floor had my head spinning!

-They’re currently doing repair work on the Lookout Level, but making up for the inconvenience with a free extra-high trip to the Skypod, which would normally cost extra.
+They were doing repair work on the Lookout Level when we visited (2018), but making up for the inconvenience with a free extra-high trip to the Skypod, which would normally cost extra.

 Also, check out the Kidzone on the lower level – perfect for kids under 8 years and right beside a quick-service food counter if you need a refreshment like we did toward the end of our visit.